ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 There are other files crucial for Elixir apps, such as `application.ex`, `mix.exs`, and `config/*.exs` files.

-Similarly to the Phoenix Router, we recommend adding all of the code needed for every application and [Lib Dependency](dependencies.html#lib-dependencies) to each of these places and using [Code Fences](code-transformations.html#code-fences) to remove code that isn't needed for any given application.
+Similarly to the Phoenix Router, we recommend that you add the code required by each of your apps and [Lib Dependencies](dependencies.html#lib-dependencies) to all of these files.
+Then, use [Code Fences](code-transformations.html#code-fences) to selectively remove code during ejection.

 ### Application